Paediatric Services

 • Birthmarks – vary in size, colour, and type, and may develop in the months or years after birth.
 Occasionally some (but not all) types of birthmarks may have a risk for developing skin cancer later on in life.

-• Molloscum contagiosum – a type of raised skin lesion with a small dimple in the centre, due to a viral skin infection.
+• Molluscum contagiosum – a type of raised skin lesion with a small dimple in the centre, due to a viral skin infection.

 Both common and uncommon conditions can be addressed at our clinic.
-While some skin problems are not curable, there may be a number of suitable treatments that limit flare ups and keep the skin comfortable.
+While some skin problems are not curable, there are a number of suitable treatments that limit flare ups and keep the skin comfortable.

 What techniques will be used to treat the condition?

-At Dermatology Consulting, we have an extensive range of advanced technologies that can help to alleviate paediatric skincare problems.
-Depending on the specific condition, one or more treatments may be used to optimise the result.
+At Dermatology Consulting, we have an extensive range of options to alleviate paediatric skincare problems.
 Often the correct skin care and creams are all that is needed.
 Sometimes laser or light based techniques, or cryotherapy (freezing) is used.
 We also work in collaboration with consultant paediatricians and consultant plastic surgeons where necessary.
 The most appropriate treatments will be discussed during your consultation.